sharma8437/Micro-frontend-Project/README.md

 #  Micro-Frontend Project

-This is a **Micro-Frontend** container application using **Webpack Module Federation**.
+This is a **Micro-Frontend**  application project using **Webpack Module Federation**.
 It hosts multiple micro-frontends and serves as the main shell for them.

-## 🌎 Department link
+## 🌎 deployment  link
 - Link :  https://micro-frontend-host-app.netlify.app/

 ## 📌 Tech Stack